Niglou/esp32-nonos/README.md

 ## Compile

 `make` or `make build`
-will compile objects files in "builds" folder
+will compile objects files in "builds" folder.

+The "Makefile" is basic, it can be improved.

 ## Template